-Every public body sponsored by the Scottish Government is expected to be aware of, and work within, a strategic and operational framework determined by the Scottish Ministers.
+Every public body is expected to be aware of, and work within, a strategic and operational framework determined by the Scottish Ministers.
 Most fall within the portfolio of a specific Scottish Minister who will set overall policy aims, define expected outcomes arising from implementation of that policy and review progress against outcomes.